WHO WE ARE

 Stephen left Deloitte in 1990 to become Chairman and CEO of a UK USM (second market) company.
 This Company went to a full listing on the main UK Stock Exchange 2 years later.
 The Group was sold in 2000 to a large US Corporation now owned by Warren Buffett.

 In 2000, because of his on-going interest and years of experience in leading and managing people he founded the Inspirational Development Group (‘IDG’).

 He has served as a Non-Executive Director on several Boards and has facilitated at Board and senior management level for several companies, particularly recently in India where IDG has just opened an office.

 He is an experienced and well known speaker, particularly on business and financial topics and has written a book and numerous published articles.

-Theo is responsible for the Project Management of IDG’s survey and analytics platform.
-He helps clients design high volume, cross functional, multi-lingual survey programmes to capture data that can be used for internal improvement, team development and to inform strategy.
-He also manages IDG’s third party IT suppliers and the technology support services.
+Theo and his team manage IDG’s highly regarded data collection and analytics platform.
+They help clients design high volume, cross functional, multi-lingual survey programmes to capture data that can be used by clients for internal improvement, team development and to support key decisions with evidence.

 The team is also dedicated to innovating IDG’s programmes with the aim of anticipating client needs, improving client engagement and growing revenue by exploring organisational macro trends and leveraging new technologies.